-16.3 Implementing the Security Design Concepts
+3.0 Implementing the Security Design Concepts

-16.3.1 Minimizing Human Intervention to the Module's Operation
+3.1 Minimizing Human Intervention to the Module's Operation

 The NetFortress® VPN is a multi-chip, standalone cryptographic module.
-It is housed in a metal case having "non-removable" boundaries.
+It is housed in a metal case having "non-removable" boundaries secured with tamper-resistant fasteners.
 Its communication ports (serial, parallel, floppy disk, video, keyboard and mouse) are behind the chassis' rear plate, which is permanently assembled with the unit housing.
-The user cannot connect keyboard either monitor to the module.
-Not only does the module block hacker attacks; it also blocks local access to its firmware and its operating and file systems.
+The user cannot connect a keyboard to either the monitor or to the module through the "standard" communication ports of the motherboard.
+Not only does the module block hacker attacks, it also blocks local access to its firmware and its operating and file systems.
 The unit's type or configuration (see 3.4 below), as well as the CPS set up by the factory, cannot be altered without leaving evidence.